Manasi138/Django/README.md

-# HI This is Manasi's django file
+# Hi This is Manasi's django file